Psyduck

 Automatic Configuration

-When you run bun run dev, the system automatically runs the configuration initialization script (bin/config.ts) which:
+When you run pnpm dev, the system automatically runs the configuration initialization script (bin/config.ts) which:

 1. Checks if a JWT key exists and generates one if needed